 If you or your family can, plan ahead to reduce your college costs by regularly saving for educational costs in a college savings plan.
 The sooner you start, the better, but it's never too late to create a college savings fund.
 If your parents have the means, they can help you minimize your student-loan burden.
 Over the past two decades, the tax-advantaged 529 plan has become a popular option for savers.
 Typically offered by states, 529 plans let you put college money in stocks and bonds, typically through mutual funds.
 Plans vary from state to state, and you're not required to participate in the plan of the state you live in, so it pays to shop around for the fees and investment choices that appeal to you.
 You, your parent or grandparent can set up an account for you, as the student and beneficiary.
 The sooner you start, the more time your money has to grow.

 Massively open online courses, or MOOCs, show promise in opening up high-level classes to the masses.
 As online courses that are accessible to virtually anyone, with no limit on participation numbers, MOOCs have the potential to create meaningful cost-savings for students as the business models for these courses develop further and become increasingly popular.
-So far, however, MOOCs don’t count toward a formal degree at any identifiable educational institutions, Kantrowitz says.
-But that doesn’t mean MOOCs are useless.
-If you’re having trouble in a course, or you miss a lecture because of illness, you can use MOOCs as a learning aid or catch-up tool.Read More +–
+You can use MOOCs as a learning aid or catch-up tool, Kantrowitz says.
+Recently, some have also become recognized and accepted by educational institutions as a means to a formal degree.

 Consider these cheaper alternatives: